-She says changes in above ground ecosystems are well understood because they have been studied intensively for so long.
-“Take for example the African plains - we know what the lions and zebras do and how they interact.
-By comparison some of the macroinvertebrates and microorganisms in groundwater systems have yet to be identified."
+ESR science leader Dr Louise Weaver says changes in above-ground ecosystems are well understood because they have been studied intensively for so long.
+“Take for example the African Plains – we know what the lions and zebras do and how they interact.
+By comparison some of the macroinvertebrates and microorganisms in groundwater systems have yet to be identified, let alone understand their interactions.”

 For more information contact Dr Louise Weaver